sparkfabrik/terraform-google-gcp-project-resources-tags-helper/README.md

 # Helper module to bind tags to Google Cloud Platform resources

 A simple module used to retrieve tags data from a GCP project and to assign tags (binding) to passed resources.
+The module will create the bindings if they don't exist, but it will fail to create the bindings if they are already present.

 Actually the **module supports tagging of storage buckets** and **CloudSQL instances**.

+**IMPORTANT**: when tagging multi-regional buckets, check the location in the Google cloud console (for example it can be `eu`).
+When tagging clodSQL instances, you must specify the region as the location, not the zone (for example `europe-west1` and not `europe-west1-b`).

-You can pass the tags to the module in a user friendly and easy to read format,
+You can pass the tags to the module in a user-friendly and easy to read format,
 <TAG_KEY_SHORTNAME>/<TAG_VALUE_SHORTNAME>, so that it will be easy to understand,
 for example, you can write tasgs to be applied to resources like:

-`dev-team/viewer`
-`ops-team/admin`
+`["dev-team/viewer", "ops-team/admin"]`

-You can also use the module to retrieve information about some tags, populanting the variable `tags_to_be_discovered` with a full tag structure, where the tag key is the map key, and the tag values are the values of each map key.
+You can also use the module to retrieve information about tags availables in your project, populanting the variable `tags_to_be_discovered` with a full tag structure, where the tag key is the map key, and the tag values are the values of each map key.
 For example:

 ```terraform
     tags_to_be_discovered = {